AK6DN/tu58em/README.md

 Note: <B>tu58em</B> is compiled using the CYGWIN serial interface library routines (ie, termios.h) and is the preferred version that should be used. <B>tu58ew</B> bypasses the CYGWIN serial interface layer and makes direct Windows serial comm routine calls.
 This version was done early on because of deficiencies in the CYGWIN serial library.
 However, the required features are now present so in reality <B>tu58ew</B> should be considered deprecated.

-The latest version (as of 1.4m) integrates Mark Blair's updates for VAX mode operation (for VAX-730 microcode boot support) and background mode.
+As of v1.4m Mark Blair's updates for VAX mode operation (for VAX-730 microcode boot support) and background mode are integrated.

 A cygwin folder with a precompiled 32b cygwin executable (tu58em.exe) is included for those without cygwin environment access.
 Under Windows, just open a standard CMD.EXE window, change to the cygwin folder, and run the <B>tu58em.exe</B> executable as a command line program.